 Basic Info

 Mamshit is a Nabatean city not far from Dimona.
 You can find the remains of a Nabatean city from Roman and Byzantine times.
-Mamshit’s location is strategic, just on the Incense Road, which is also the road connecting the Mountains of Edom in Transjordan via the Arava Valley to Beer Sheva and north to Hebron and Jerusalem.
+Mamshit’s location is strategic, just on the Incense Road, connecting the Mountains of Edom in Transjordan via the Arava Valley to Beer Sheva and north to Hebron and Jerusalem.

 Incense Trade Route